Longest minimal length partitions: Theoretical aspects

 This concludes the proof of the existence of solutions for the given problem. $\square$

-\begin{rem} Existence results obtained in this section may also be generalized to the case where $\Omega$ is the boundary of a convex set in $\Bbb{R}^d$.
-In particular, there exist sets $\Omega$ which are surfaces of co-dimension $1$ that are boundaries of some convex set in $\Bbb{R}^d$ and have fixed $\mathcal H^{d-1}$ measure which maximize the minimal relative geodesic perimeter of a subset or partition with given $\mathcal H^{d-1}$ measure constraints. \end{rem}
+\begin{rem} Existence results obtained in this section may also be generalized to the case of manifolds, in particular when $\Omega$ is the boundary of a convex set in $\Bbb{R}^d$.
+There exist sets $\Omega$ which are surfaces of co-dimension $1$ that are boundaries of some convex set in $\Bbb{R}^d$ and have fixed $\mathcal H^{d-1}$ measure which maximize the minimal relative geodesic perimeter of a subset or partition with given $\mathcal H^{d-1}$ measure constraints. \end{rem}